-Applying Deck Sealer
+Applying Deck Sealer to a Wood Deck

 To get the most effective seal possible, thoroughly clean your deck before applying the sealer.
 Be sure all debris, dust, grime and mildew is removed.
 Check out our step-by-step guide for the best ways to clean a deck or pressure wash a deck.

-Before we get into the step-by-step details of how to seal a deck, there are a few things to keep in mind.
+Before we get into the step-by-step details of how to seal a wood deck, there are a few things to keep in mind.
 For starters, don’t apply deck sealer in direct sunlight as the finish will dry too quickly.
 The sealer needs time to adequately absorb into the wood.
-Also, if you have a brand new deck made with treated wood, it’s best to hold off a few weeks to allow the wood to completely dry so the stain is more fully absorbed.
+Also, if you have a brand-new deck made with treated wood, it’s best to hold off a few weeks to allow the wood to completely dry so the stain is more fully absorbed.
 Now, you’re ready to begin!

 Step 1: Check the forecast